metamn/meta-layout/README.md

 - Pattern Lab, Atomic Design: http://demo.patternlab.io/ using Atoms, Molecules, Organisms, Templates and Pages

-As workflows it seems components also change from project to project.
+As workflows&mdash;it seems&mdash;components also change from project to project.
 They are part of a culture not of a standard.

 #### The Meta approach